Memory-induced long-range order in dynamical systems: Conclusions

 \section{Conclusions}

 We have shown, both by employing general analysis and numerical simulations, that time non-locality (memory) can induce LRO in dynamical systems.
 The ensuing {\it phase} occurs when the memory DOFs are slower than the primary DOFs.
 This phase is non-perturbative and not related to criticality.

-We expect our analysis to generalize to a wide variety of dynamical systems.
+We expect our analysis to generalize to a wide variety of dynamical systems (since it is largely independent of the precise functional form taken by the primary and memory DOF dynamics).
 Recent experimental and numerical work has already shown that memory can induce a phase of long-range order in arrays of thermal neuristors, a new type of spiking neuron \cite{qiu2024reconfigurable, yuanhang_ivan_thermal_neuristors}, and biologically-inspired neural arrays \cite{sun2024memoryneuralactivitylongrange, morrell2021latent}.
 We also expect that this phenomenon could be detected in recently developed electronic systems, such as single-layer MoS$_2$ transistor \cite{mos2_transistors} and neuromorphic spintronic \cite{neuromorphic_spintronics} arrays.
+In fact, we suspect that a wide class of dynamical systems may exhibit this behavior, so long as they feature at least two types of dynamical variables which evolve according to different characteristic timescales.

+Regarding the usefulness of this phenomenon from a more practical perspective, a new computing paradigm known as Memcomputing \cite{di2018perspective, di2022memcomputing, sipling2025phase} is already leveraging this phenomenon to solve difficult combinatorial optimization problems efficiently.
+In these machines, the original, logical variables act as the primary DOFs, and auxiliary memory DOFs are added to assist in the solution search process.
+The emergence of LRO enables these devices to evolve {\it collectively}, providing an advantage over traditional algorithmic approaches.

-Although challenging, for future work, it would be interesting to perform a Renormalization Group (RG) analysis on these types of systems.
+Finally, although challenging, for future work, it would be interesting to perform a Renormalization Group (RG) analysis on these types of systems.

 {\it Acknowledgements}.---C.S., Y.H.Z., and M. D. are supported by NSF grant No. ECCS-2229880.